BitMEX/node-redis-token-bucket-ratelimiter/README.md

 # redis-rolling-limit #

-Implement a rolling rate limit in redis
+A rolling rate limit using Redis.
+Original idea from [Peter Hayes](https://engineering.classdojo.com/blog/2015/02/06/rolling-rate-limiter/).
+Uses a lua script for atomic operations and to prevent blocked actions from substracting from the bucket.

 ### Usage ###